The Port Towns and Urban Cultures project is working in partnership with the National Museum of the Royal Navy.

 2015 Dr Rob James is a project partner on a HLF project with Portsdown U3A exploring the impact of the Battle of Jutland on Portsmouth.

-2015 Dr Brad Beaven and Dr Melanie Bassett for an AHRC funded project titled ‘Mapping the National Impact of the Jutland Battle: civic and community responses during the First World War.’
+2015 Dr Brad Beaven and Dr Melanie Bassett for an Arts & Humanities Research Council funded project titled ‘Mapping the National Impact of the Jutland Battle: civic and community responses during the First World War.’

 Education Liaison and Outreach